-With Liz Luckwell, make line drawings from a simple still life, concentrating on shape and form.
+You will start by making line drawings from a simple still life, concentrating on shape and form.
 Explore composition through line using pencil and graphite and make tonal studies in charcoal.

-Continuing with Liz, look at the work of British Modernist William Scott, and his still life subjects (pears, eggs, frying pans).
+We will look at the work of British Modernist William Scott, and his still life subjects (pears, eggs, frying pans).
 Develop composition with limited palette of acrylic paint on board.

-With Marion Taylor, consider the works of Ben Nicholson.
+We will consider the works of Ben Nicholson.
 Draw and make tonal studies of interior still life.
 Create oil grounds inspired by the landscape and environment of St Ives.

 What to Bring

 We provide you with ALL the materials you need for your course, however, if you have a favourite set of brushes or any specialist materials that you would like to use, please bring them with you.